kluete/recover_itunes/README.md

 This may be of interest to:

-* Linux desktop users
-* who also use iPhone/iPad
-* purchase lots of music on iOS' iTunes store
+* Linux desktop users who purchase lots of music on their iOS device's iTunes store
-* want to enjoy those tracks on any platform they see fit -- with their complete meta-data (I use my [own music player](http://www.laufenberg.ch/lxmusic/))
+* want to enjoy those tracks on any platform they see fit (I use my [own music player](http://www.laufenberg.ch/lxmusic/))
 * can't run iTunes on Linux / don't like it on other platforms
-* find audio fingerprinting imperfect
+* find audio fingerprinting lacking

 As well as anyone curious about iTunes' SQLite schema.